Barrin–On how growing up with hemophilia A made him a stronger person

 I began going to hemophilia camp in the summer, and that helped my self-esteem quite a bit.
 I learned to self-infuse when I was 11 or 12, and that was a big milestone.
 I was able to treat myself without having to rely on my mom, or a healthcare professional.
 It was also the first step on my road to independence.
 But, you should be trained by your hemophilia treatment center or your healthcare provider before you self-infuse.
 Years later, when I went off to college, I met a group of people who accepted me for who I am, and they seemed to understand what hemophilia was all about.
 As it turned out, during junior year, my roommate also had hemophilia.
 So, I actually wasn’t the only person at that college with a bleeding disorder!

-Not too long ago, a Shire territory business manager told me about ADYNOVATE [Antihemophilic Factor (Recombinant), PEGylated].
-At my next appointment, my doctor and I discussed ADYNOVATE and its twice-weekly dosing regimen and the fact that if used regularly, it may reduce the number of bleeds I’d been experiencing.
-He also explained that ADYNOVATE is used on-demand to control bleeding in patients with hemophilia A. We also talked about the potential side effects such as headaches and nausea.
-He told me ADYNOVATE was not for people who are allergic to mice or hamster protein, or who are allergic to any ingredients in ADYNOVATE or ADVATE® [Antihemophilic Factor (Recombinant)]1.
+My doctor and I discussed ADYNOVATE and its twice-weekly dosing regimen and the fact that if used regularly, it may reduce the number of bleeds I’d been experiencing.1 He also explained that ADYNOVATE is used on-demand to control bleeding in patients with hemophilia A.1 We also talked about the potential side effects such as headaches and nausea.1 He told me ADYNOVATE was not for people who are allergic to mice or hamster protein, or who are allergic to any ingredients in ADYNOVATE or ADVATE® [Antihemophilic Factor (Recombinant)]1.
 I agreed to give it a try.
 I was impressed with how effective ADYNOVATE was–and still is–for me.

 I have been on ADYNOVATE and so far I’ve had one bleed.
 My doctor and I are happy with how I’ve responded to ADYNOVATE.
 But, keep in mind that this is my personal experience; you might have a different experience.
 That’s why you should talk to your doctor to see if ADYNOVATE is right for you.
 And when you have that talk, make sure to ask any questions you have about the product’s safety and efficacy, your treatment plan, and getting infusion training if you need it.

-I’ve had a lot of product support from Shire, but I’m very self-sufficient.
-Also, because I was eligible, I have received co-pay assistance from Shire, which is a big help.
+I’ve had a lot of product support from Takeda, but I’m very self-sufficient.
+Also, because I was eligible, I have received co-pay assistance from Takeda, which is a big help.
 The Territory Business Manager (TBM) will call to see if I have any questions about ADYNOVATE.

 What kind of advice do you give other hemophilia A patients?